kohkimakimoto/go-subprocess/README.md

 # go-subprocess

-A Go library for managing subprocesses embedded within Go applications.
+A Go library for implementing subprocess management within Go applications.

 ## Motivation

-This library provides subprocess management capabilities similar to supervisord, but designed to be embedded within Go applications rather than running as a separate daemon.
+This library provides a simplified version of supervisord's subprocess management capabilities, designed to be implemented within Go applications rather than running as a separate daemon.
 It's particularly useful for managing auxiliary processes that should share the same lifecycle as the main application, such as:

 - Development servers (e.g., Vite dev server alongside a Go web application)